| Title: | Influence Diagnostics in Statistical Models |

 Cook's distance is a measure to assess the influence of the ith observation on the model parameter estimates.
-This function computes the Cook's distance based on leave-one-out cases deletion for ordinary least squares, lad and ridge regression.
+This function computes the Cook's distance based on leave-one-out cases deletion for ordinary least squares, nonlinear least squares, lad and ridge regression.

 model |